HugoArriojas/HugoArriojas/README.md

 ### Hello, I'm Hugo 👋🏼

-As a marine biologist turned web developer, I build immersive and accessible web experiences via clean and scalable code.
+As a marine biologist turned software engineer, I build immersive and accessible web experiences via clean and scalable code.
 I love bridging the gap in between science and tech and I hope to use my skills to build meaningful web applications.

 You can find my portfolio at [HugoA.dev](https://www.hugoa.dev)